taylormcpherson/lifeblue/README.md

      it sometimes fell short.
 Could be easily fixed with a little more time and attention.
 - Further code testing
     - I did not test on Firefox or other browsers than Chrome and Safari, which should absolutely happen in the future.
+- Accessibility
+    - Accessibility is something I do not have a lot of formal schooling in, but am eager to learn in my design and code practices.
+    I did my best to use relevant HTML tags and provide website color contrast, but this is a major week point of my blog, and I 100% acknowledge it could - and should - be improved.
 - User Experience Design
     - I had a lot of fun researching and planning the UX design of this website with the ask that it is a "modern blog".
     But the quick turn around of this project left a few pitfalls still.
 Ideally, I would love to have a deeper understanding